Ore-type condition for antidirected Hamilton cycles in oriented graphs: Conclusion

 \section{Conclusion}

 In this paper, we have established an Ore-type degree condition for the existence of antidirected Hamilton cycles in oriented graphs.
 More precisely, we prove that for sufficiently large even integer $n$, every oriented graph $G$ on $n$ vertices with $\sigma_{+-}(G)\geqslant (3n+2)/4$ contains an antidirected Hamilton cycle.
 Furthermore, we construct three surprising counterexamples showing that the degree condition is best possible.
-Our result contributes to the broader program of extending classical undirected Hamiltonian results to directed and oriented settings, particularly for non-standard cycle orientations.
+Our result contributes to the broader program of extending classical Hamiltonian results in graphs to oriented graphs, particularly for non-standard cycle orientations.
 It also refines earlier work on degree conditions for Hamiltonicity in digraphs and oriented graphs, and enhances our understanding of how local degree conditions can enforce global structural properties.

 An oriented graph $G$ is said to be \emph{vertex-pancyclic} if for every vertex $v\in V(G)$ and every integer $3\leqslant l\leqslant n$, there is a directed cycle of length $l$ containing $v$.
 Bondy \cite{bondy1971} proposed the meta-conjecture: almost any nontrivial condition on graphs implying a graph is Hamiltonian also implies that it is pancyclic (with possibly a few exceptional families of graphs).
 This meta-conjecture has been verified for several sufficient conditions, this motivates us to examine these sufficient conditions for vertex-pancyclicity, since vertex-pancyclicity implies pancyclicity.
 Recall that Chang et al. proved that there exists an integer $n_0$ such that every oriented graph $G$ on $n\geqslant n_0$ vertices with $\sigma_{+-}(G)\geqslant(3n-3)/4$ contains a directed Hamilton cycle (Theorem \ref{THM-changarXiv2025}).
 We conjecture that the same condition also implies vertex-pancyclicity.